The Summer 2020 Fellows Application is open!

 Recipients of this teaching fellowship will receive a stipend of $1,000 and will be expected to spend at least 20 hours working with an instructional designer (remotely if needed) who can provide guidance on designing an online course, structuring content, choosing learning assessments, building interactivity and implementing best practices.

 The fellow will also be expected to share their experience with other faculty and graduate students by presenting on their course and the instructional design process in either a LATS offered seminar, one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or another appropriate venue.
 The fellow's course will also be used a "model" to be shared with other faculty as needed.

 To apply, candidates should submit a curriculum vitae, a brief statement (1-2 pages) describing your proposed course, goals, & rationale for applying for the fellowship, and a previous sample syllabus.
 Applicants should also agree to complete the hours and share the process and their results with other faculty.
 Preference will be given to faculty who already have at least some experience teaching online, but are looking ahead to next year and to ways that their course can be enhanced through innovative approaches and engaging tools to take it to the next level and ultimately provide inspiration for other faculty.

-Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by the OTLS’s instructional designers, and a member of Baylor’s Teaching Learning and Technology committee (TLTC).
+Applications will be evaluated and reviewed by the instructional designers on the Learning Design team.
 Recommendations will be sent to the Dean of University Libraries who will make the final decision.
 Recipients will be notified by June 1.

-For additional information, contact Sandy Bennett.
+For additional information, contact Dr. Becky Sue Parton.